Triple Higgs Boson Production with Two Heavy Scalars at the LHC via a Simplified Approach: Conclusions

 \section{Conclusions}

-We have developed a simplified approach to investigating double-resonant triple Higgs boson production, $ pp \rightarrow h_3 \rightarrow h_2 h_1 \rightarrow h_1 h_1 h_1$, in models with extended scalar sectors that include at least two new, narrow, scalar resonances that mix with the SM-like Higgs boson.
-The process is characterized by a single rescaling parameter, which we dub $\rho^2$, that constitutes a function of all relevant parameters that determine the cross section for the process.
-The kinematic distributions in this simplified approach are otherwise independent of the scalar couplings $\lambda_{112}$, $\lambda_{123}$, the mixing parameter $\kappa_3$, and the widths of the new scalars, as long as the latter are small enough compared to the scalar masses (i.e.\ $\Gamma_{2,3} \ll m_{2,3}$).
+We have developed, and applied, a simplified approach to investigating double-resonant triple Higgs boson production, $ pp \rightarrow h_3 \rightarrow h_2 h_1 \rightarrow h_1 h_1 h_1$, in models with extended scalar sectors that include at least two new, narrow, scalar resonances that mix with the SM-like Higgs boson.
+The two main assumptions are that: \begin{itemize} \item two new scalars $h_{2,3}$ are present with $m_3 > m_2 + m_1$ and $m_2 > 2m_1$, and \item the two scalars possess narrow widths, $\Gamma_i / m_i \ll 1$. \end{itemize} The process is then characterized by a single rescaling parameter, which we dub $\rho^2$, that constitutes a function of all relevant parameters that determine the cross section for the process.
+The kinematic distributions in this simplified approach are otherwise independent of the scalar couplings $\lambda_{112}$, $\lambda_{123}$, the mixing parameter $\kappa_3$, and the widths of the new scalars, as long as the latter are small enough compared to the scalar masses (i.e.\ $\Gamma_{2,3} \ll m_{2,3}$), as demonstrated in~\ref{app:ME_NWA_gg_h3_h2_3h1}.
 We have used this approach to study the parameter space of the TRSM, a model with two new singlet scalar fields $S$ and $X$, with discrete symmetries $\mathbb{Z}^S_2$ and $\mathbb{Z}^X_2$.
-We find, empirically, that significantly-enhanced triple Higgs boson production is limited to the range of masses $m_3 \lesssim 650$~GeV or $m_2 \lesssim 450$~GeV, and that it can be excluded for a subset of these points, while single heavy scalar production will exclude the majority of the investigated points.
-We also found that some of these points will remain viable, even at the end of the high-luminosity LHC, and that triple Higgs boson production will unlikely play the role of a discovery channel for the TRSM.
-Finally, we investigated the contribution of the non-resonant part of the process to our analysis, finding that, at least at the LHC, the non-resonant part will not contribute meaningfully to the signal.
-Our approach can be applied to any model with two new narrow scalar resonances that is able to generate the double-resonant decay chain, and will allow the interpretation of experimental results in terms of the theoretical parameter space of models with extended scalar sectors, contributing towards the solution of the inverse problem in the case of discovery.
+Through investigations of scalar-dominated deformations of parameter-space points, we find that the narrow-width approximation remains valid in light of the expected limits of our analysis, that effectively drive the width-to-mass ratios to $\Gamma_i/m_i \lesssim 10^{-2}$.